Skip to main content

 What Vellero does

 Hosting is unbundled from care plans deliberately.
 Most Vellero builds run on Vercel's free or Pro tier, billed directly through your account so there's no markup.
 You own the hosting.
 You own the domain.
-You own the GBP.
+You own the Google Business Profile.

 If you're trying to work out whether your current setup includes the work or just the lights staying on, send the URL through a quote and we'll tell you what your $50 a month is actually paying for.